 Some also believe the hormones melatonin and serotonin are involved, though it’s not fully understood how (iv).
 For instance, low light levels are thought to increase the brain’s production of melatonin, which can disrupt the body’s internal clock (or circadian rhythm).
 The pineal gland produces more melatonin during the hours of darkness, making you feel sleepy.
 But some people who have SAD are thought to produce more melatonin than usual, making them feel tired throughout the day.

 Fewer hours of sunlight during the winter months is also thought to lead to lower levels of serotonin – often called the ‘feel-good’ chemical – which can affect your mood.

 What we do know is SAD can cause several symptoms that can be severe enough to have a significant impact on your daily life.
 These symptoms include those associated with depression such as low mood, irritability, low self-esteem, stress, anxiety, a lack of interest in life in general, and feelings of despair, guilt and worthlessness.
 There are other symptoms too, including low energy, sleepiness, insomnia, concentration difficulties, low libido and carbohydrate cravings.
 You may also find your resistance to winter colds and other infections is lower than at other times of the year.

+Many people find they feel a little low during the winter months, but they don’t develop all of the symptoms of SAD.
 If you have winter blues, you may feel lethargic and not want to get out of bed in the mornings.
 There’s a good chance you’ll have cravings for stodgy and sugary foods too, which may lead to weight gain.
 But your low mood and anxiety levels will usually be much milder than someone with SAD.